smh-my-head/hades/docs/fast-start.md

 ## Setup

 1. Start the vm and open SolidWorks
-2. On the host, open the qemu monitor with `nc -U /tmp/vm_monitor.socket`
+2. On the host, open the qemu monitor with `util/qemu_monitor.sh`
 3. Enter `savevm solidworks` in the qemu monitor.
 This will save a snapshot with the name `solidworks`